Generic filters

 • English Language is available at all levels for any student from a non-English speaking background who needs support to improve her English language skills.

 • General Studies is available in Year 12 for students who wish to study five rather than six subjects.
-This course includes three study periods per week.
-Customer Service Skills is available at Year 13 for students who wish to focus on four standard subjects for NCEA, while gaining extra credits towards their NCEA Level 3 certificate.
-This Year 13 course includes two extra study periods per week.
+This course includes two study periods per week.
+Customer Service Skills and/or Tourism is available at Year 13 for students who wish to focus on four standard subjects for NCEA, while gaining extra credits towards their NCEA Level 3 certificate.
+These Year 13 courses include one extra study period per week for each course.

-Charges in addition to standard stationery costs are noted where relevant in the course information, as well as any specialist equipment you may need access to for particular courses.
+Charges in addition to standard stationery costs are noted where relevant in this booklet, as well as any specialist equipment you may need access to for particular courses.

 In cases of hardship, please make contact with the school either via the Guidance Counsellor, the Dean, or the Finance Office.